gvwilson/sensibleadventures/shapers/story.md

     -   They start talking (whistling in the dark)
         -   Dockety explains that its memory is patchy: it knows that it should know more than it does, but it doesn't know what
         -   Maddy: "What was the antenna all about?"
-        -   Dockety explains that Tasercase is attaching them to whatever bots it can catch, then using its drones to catch more bots
+        -   Dockety explains that Lasercase is attaching them to whatever bots it can catch, then using its drones to catch more bots
         -   Dockety: "This remembers Crusher.
 This does not know why, but those memories create strong positive feedback."
         -   Maddy: "So he's a friend?"
         -   Dockety: "This...thinks so?"